kirill-markin/repo-to-text/README.md

 repo-to-text
 ```

-This will create a file named `repo_snapshot_YYYY-MM-DD-HH-MM-SS-UTC.txt` in the current directory with the text representation of the repository.
+This will create a file named `repo-to-text_YYYY-MM-DD-HH-MM-SS-UTC.txt` in the current directory with the text representation of the repository.
 The contents of this file will also be copied to your clipboard for easy sharing.

 ### Options